APCSP-SLCA/apcsp-slca.github.io/curriculum/hardware/index.md

 # Hardware Layer

-Computers tend to use binary because it's easier to represent two states in the physical world:

-* 0 is "off"
-* 1 is "on"
-    * Light bulbs just need electricity to turn on or off
-    * Electricity is sufficient to turn a switch on or off

-Computers also have billions of switches called **transitors**!
-Using these transistors we can store values, store data, compute, and do everything we can with computers.

 ## CPU

 If you have heard that your computer has "Intel Inside," it has an Intel processor in it